vnt-github/cs238p/lectures/9_interrupts_and_system_calls.md

 ---
 - Disabling interrupts: only possible in ring level 0.
+    - if user process given process then he can go into infinite loops and run forever or execute the value of pi without timer interrupt.
+    - OS will never get the timer interrupt delivered and won't be able to make a switch to another process to ensure fair allocation of CPU resources.
+    - in code subsequent interrupts are also set in the SETGATE macro for the IDT table.
+        - except syscall all interrupts are disabled.
+        - for syscall, we might encounter further interrupts so DO NOT DISABLE INTERRUPTS.
 ---
+# IDT DPL
+- why do we also have DPL in each entry in the IDT if we already have it in GDT entries?
+    - the reason is to protect interrupt themselves.
+    - user code can't invoke page fault interrupt(INT 14).
+    - normally this DPL in IDT is set to zero, so user can't can't call the above interrupt 14.
+    - other interrupts like division by zero, async interrupts are done by hardware with Privilege level 0 so they still pass through.

+- how do we stop user code from calling INT 14?
+    - using the DPL flag in the IDT entry.
+---
+# NMI: Non-maskable interrupts
+- it's the only asynchronous interrupt not disabled by clearing the IF flag is the EFLAGS register.
+- it is used for very critical, low-level condition that require immediate intervention by the Operating System.
+---
+- IDT entries:
+    - CS: code segment and pointer to the interrupt handler.
+    - the code segment points to the entry in the GDT with the DPL.
+- direct use of CALL or long jump (ljump) to the kernel space by the user process is blocked during the page translation pass by matching the CPL and the USER ACCESSABLE BIT in the page.
+- but transition through an interrupts to kernel space is allowed because the kernel manages this translation.
+---
 - trap frame: is all the bunch of register(including general and segment registers) saved in stack in form of c struct.
+---
+# first thing to do in interrupts kernel code
+    - need to save general registers of the current process.
 ---
 - why do we have vector64, vector14 etc why can't we have a generic interrupt vector.
     - because we want to distinguish between different interrupt calls